 High Schools from locations around the U.S. send small groups of students to visit USNA for an overnight visit or a long weekend.
 The students get a tour of the technical majors and spend time engaged in interactive science and engineering activities, such as experiments in the wind tunnel, learning to use the electron microscope to look at nano-particles, or programming robots.

 The USNA STEM Office hosts a number of STEM Educator Training (SET) Sail Workshops.
 A week-long summer training is offered in Annapolis, with additional one-day workshops offered at various times during the year.
 Training focuses on the use of project-based learning in topics such as design, chemistry, physics, math, simulation, biology, SeaPerch and engineering.
 These workshops, led by USNA faculty and staff, offer teachers an opportunity to engage more fully in their educational fields by exploring and testing ideas in a creative and hands-on environment.
 Teachers are encouraged to share best practices and application methods.

 The STEM Office hosts a booth at the USA Science and Engineering Festival in Washington, D.C.
 Last year, 200,000 people came to participate in demonstrations, educational activities and conferences.
 The USNA Booth provided about a dozen of our most popular and portable activities including mini-SeaPerch, fluids, flinkers, boats, gears, bell jars, and fun with liquid nitrogen!
-Faculty and midshipmen have also traveled to San Diego, CA to host a booth at the San Diego Festival of Science and Engineering.
+Faculty and midshipmen also travel to San Diego, CA to host a booth at the annual San Diego Festival of Science and Engineering.